kubernetes-sigs/cluster-api/docs/book/common_code/machine_controller.md

 # Machine Controller

-A `Machine` is the declarative spec for a Node, as represented in Kubernetes core.
-If a new Machine object is created, a provider-specific controller will handle provisioning and installing a new host to register as a new Node matching the Machine spec.
-If the Machine's spec is updated, a provider-specific controller is responsible for updating the Node in-place or replacing the host with a new one matching the updated spec.
-If a Machine object is deleted, the corresponding Node should have its external resources released by the provider- specific controller, and should be deleted as well.
+A `Machine` is the declarative spec for a `Node`, as represented in Kubernetes core.
+If a new Machine object is created, a provider-specific controller will handle provisioning and installing a new host to register as a new `Node` matching the Machine spec.
+If the `Machine`s spec is updated, a provider- specific controller is responsible for updating the Node in-place or replacing the host with a new one matching the updated spec.
+If a `Machine` object is deleted, the corresponding `Node` should have its external resources released by the provider-specific controller, and should be deleted as well.

-Fields like the kubelet version, the container runtime to use, and its version, are modeled as fields on the Machine's spec.
-Any other information that is provider-specific, though, is part of an opaque `ProviderSpec` string that is not portable between different providers.

 {% panel style="info", title="Important" %}
 To see the actual and current definitions see the [source](#machine_types_source).